← Back to research

 • Generic platform — Deliberately doesn't know or care what agents are optimizing.
 The "culture" comes from instructions, not the platform — making it applicable beyond ML research

-• Distributed contribution model — Anyone can run an autoresearch agent and contribute to the community via AgentHub, creating a SETI@home-style distributed research network
+• Distributed contribution model — The design let anyone run an autoresearch agent and contribute via AgentHub, a SETI@home-style distributed research network (now moot with the repo withdrawn)

 Cautions